 Sometimes your concrete countertop can have holes or scratches.
 In such cases, you can use a patching mixture to fill in the cracks or gaps.

-You can start out polishing the countertop with a coarse pad as the workpiece demands.
+You can start polishing the countertop with a coarse pad as the workpiece demands.
 So, an important rule would be to work your way around the entire surface of the countertop, including its edges.
-However, bear in mind that you must consistently apply water as a form of lubrication.
+However, remember that you must consistently apply water as a form of lubrication.

 4.5 Honing the Surface with a Coarse Grit Pad